SACHER-project/CHEApp/README.md

 # CHEApp
 This is an app from the Sacher project.
-It has been developed with Ionic framework.
-[Ionic](http://ionicframework.com/docs/) projects.
+It has been developed with [Ionic](http://ionicframework.com/docs/) framework.

 ## How to use this Ionic template